If you cannot find an answer in our FAQ section or on the website, please use the contact page or write an email to Kerrin Appel (email@example.com).

 - a computer, laptop or Mac (rather than a tablet which might limit your functions during the live sessions)

 - a camera

 - updated your browser (please note: Safari might have limited functions, we therefore recommend to use Firefox or Chrome)

-The tuition fee of 1,250 € covers the participation in the full 10-days course, the certificate “Intercultural Trainer”, the course material, and public events.
+The tuition fee covers the participation in the full 10-days course, the certificate “Intercultural Trainer”, the course material, and optional sessions.

 Staff members at European universities might benefit from a staff training grant under Erasmus+ (more information can be found here).

-Participants from Germany might be able to apply for “Bildungsurlaub” – you can find more information on that and the federal states in which we are recognized for “Bildungsurlaub” here.
+Furthermore, German participants might be able to apply for “Bildungsurlaub” – you can find more information on that and the federal states in which we are recognized for “Bildungsurlaub” here.

 ECTS stands for European Credit Transfer and Accumulation System.
 It is a standard for comparing the study attainment and performance of students of higher education across the European Union and other collaborating European countries.
 1 ECTS point is equivalent to 30 hours of work.
 Home universities may decide on the equivalent credits they may award to their students based on that description.

 Please note that it is not possible to earn ECTS credit point during the summer edition of the program.